 - the probability of future moderate (M6+) to large (M7+) earthquakes.

+We forecast aftershock activity over future time intervals of a day, a week, a month, and a year.
 We use the behavior of past aftershock sequences to forecast the likelihood of future aftershocks.
 As an aftershock sequence progresses, our forecast also incorporates information about the behavior of that specific sequence.

 When We Make and Update Forecasts

-Forecasts are computed for earthquakes of 5+ in the United States and U.S. territories.
+Forecasts are posted for earthquakes of M5+ in the United States and U.S. territories.
 There are higher thresholds of M6 or 6.5 in some remote and poorly-instrumented areas.
 We also compute forecasts for some smaller earthquakes that are of particular public interest, for example earthquakes in densely-populated areas.
 We will not usually compute aftershock forecasts for earthquakes that are themselves aftershocks of a prior larger earthquake, or for earthquakes that occur as part of volcanic activity.